IceBerge421/Modified-Disboard-Scraper/README.md

 ```
 python app.py
 ```
-The scraper will output to the terminal, and a new file titled `[tag-name].csv` will be newly created in the project folder.
+The scraper will output to the terminal, and a new file titled `[tag-name].csv` will be created in the project folder.

 ## Configuration Options